chaplain and spiritual services

 Also, the Dayton Children's interfaith chapel, open 24 hours a day, is located on the first floor across from the pharmacy on the main campus.

 the Ronald McDonald house

-The Ronald McDonald House Charities (RMHC) is a place for parents and families of pediatric patients at Dayton Children's and other area hospitals to take a break from the hospital while remaining available for their child at a moment’s notice.
-The Ronald McDonald House Charities is available as a home away from home when a child is facing hospitalization.
+The Ronald McDonald House (RMH) is a place for parents and families of pediatric patients at Dayton Children's and other area hospitals to take a break from the hospital while remaining available for their child at a moment’s notice.
+The Ronald McDonald House is available as a home away from home when a child is facing hospitalization.

-Located just across the street from Dayton Children's on the corner of Chapel and Valley Streets, the Ronald McDonald House Charities has 14 bedrooms with private baths; four large kitchens; two family rooms, as well as a play area, laundry facilities, a patio and free parking.
+Located just across the street from Dayton Children's on the corner of Chapel and Valley Streets, the Ronald McDonald House has 14 bedrooms with private baths; multi-family kitchen; two family rooms, as well as a play area, laundry facilities, a patio and free parking.

 family support and resource directory